gdavid04/PsionicUtilities/README.md

 - Change between Extract X, Y and Z with hotkeys (planned: config panel buttons)
 - Improved Number Constant editing
 - Color coded psi cost based on the sustainability or danger of the spell
+- Colored piece outlines using the @color=name_or_hex comment annotation (planned: config panel buttons)
 - Planned: hotkey to highlight tricks, unused, dependency and dependent pieces
 - Planned: insert Cross Connectors with shift-arrow